The Milky Way rises over Grand Teton National Park

 Keep in mind, using Live View will quickly heat up the camera sensor.
 This sensor heat will cause unwanted side effects in your final images; these problems are covered further down on the page.
 Therefore, try to be as quick as possible when using Live View, especially on warm nights.
 Then again, having sharp stars is critical.
 Make sure that your stars are 100% sharp before continuing on.

 Another problem you will encounter when shooting at night is star trails.
 While these can make for excellent photos, we generally want our stars to be tack-sharp.
 Therefore, we need to limit our exposure length so that the stars don't appear to move.
-This is another great reason to use a very wide lens (24mm and lower), you can have much longer exposure times without any visible star movement.
+This is another great reason to use a very wide lens (24mm and lower), you can have longer exposure times without any visible star movement.
 If you are interested in learning how to create a Star Trails image, check out my Star Trails Tutorial.

-Most photographers recommend the 500 Rule when taking Milky Way photos.
+As I stated in the Shutter Speed section, most photographers recommend the 500 Rule when taking Milky Way photos.
 The 500 Rule states: to prevent star trails, take 500 divided by your lens' focal length.

 In my experience, the 500 Rule is just a bit too long.
 You will likely see the stars moving.